joseprupi/quantragrpc/README.md

-# Introduction

-Quantra is a pricing engine based on QuantLib that allows distributed compuations and serializing objects to JSON and Flatbuffers binary format.
+Quantra is a pricing engine based on QuantLib that allows distributed compuations and serializing quantra objects to JSON and Flatbuffers binary format.

 ## Why

-QuantLib is a quantitative finance library written in C++ and a standard in the industry but it is also a "low level" library that brings some drawbacks in terms of usability such as:
+QuantLib is a quantitative finance library written in C++ and a standard in the industry.
+It can also be seen as a "low level" library that brings some drawbacks in terms of usability such as:

-* Written in C++ (an active Python extension being developed that solves this problem)
+* Written in C++ (a Python extension exists that solves this problem)
 * Not able to be executed in multithreading fashion to parallelize computations because of its design

 ## How